Stratio/ingestion/doc/src/site/sphinx/how-to-start.rst

-Each different component have specific configuration so if you need to configure any flume component you can check the flume reference guide (https://flume.apache.org/FlumeUserGuide.html) or if is about any specific Ingestion component you can check the README.md file of the proper component in the repository .
+Each different component have specific configuration so if you need to configure any flume component you can check the flume reference guide (https://flume.apache.org/FlumeUserGuide.html) or if is about any specific Ingestion component you can check http://docs.stratio.com/modules/ingestion/development/configuration.html .

 -   Run Stratio Ingestion